 As part of its investigation of the automated calling companies, the Telecommunications Consumers Division — part of the FCC's Enforcement Bureau — randomly sampled ten people who had been dialed from each of the two companies.
 No one that the division spoke to had agreed to be called, and the FCC notes that many expressed significant frustration from the calls.
 One person responding to whether they had signified permission to be called said, "[n]ot only ‘no', but HELL no."

-Recently, the FCC has been "ratcheting up" efforts against robocalls to mobile phones.
+Recently, the FTC has been "ratcheting up" efforts against robocalls to mobile phones.
 In October the commission announced a contest seeking technical solutions that could stop the automated calls — but its efforts didn't quite pan out.
-These first steps may not be enough to have an effect on robocalling companies, but the FCC is clearly sticking to its word on trying to fight back against the nuisance.
+These first steps may not be enough to have an effect on robocalling companies, but the FCC is certainly moving forward in the fight against the nuisance.